 BA Liberal Arts (with and without year abroad)

 Method of assessment

-d.
-Demonstrate the ability to critically evaluate primary and secondary literature across a disciplinary range spanning social sciences, natural sciences and humanities appropriate to the disciplines
+8.3 Critically evaluate primary and secondary literature across a disciplinary range spanning social sciences, natural sciences and humanities appropriate to the disciplines